wangziqi2013/wangziqi2013.github.io/_posts/2020-05-30-column-associative-cache.markdown

 Note that in order to correctly test tags for address match, the highest index bit should be stored as the tag, as in a two-way set-associative cache design of the same size (the number of ways is reduced by half, so one less bit is used to generate the index).
+Otherwise, two addresses only differing by the flipped bit will singal false positives for each other.